 What Is Social Drinking?

-The National Institute on Alcohol Abuse and Alcoholism terms social drinking “low-risk drinking.”
-They define this type of alcohol consumption as less than seven drinks per week and no more than three per day for women.
-For men, it means no more than 14 drinks per week and no more than 4 per day.
-If you’re a social drinker, you probably have rules for yourself, such as:
+Social drinking is often defined as “low-risk drinking.”
+This type of alcohol consumption involves less than seven drinks per week and no more than three per day for women.
+For men, it means no more than 14 drinks per week and no more than four per day.
+If you’re a social drinker, you might have rules for yourself, such as:

 - Making sure you eat and are well-hydrated before drinking